AleksandreMchedeladze/TBC-Clone/README.md

 ##How to see the project.

-1. Download the zip file.
+1. Download the zip file and unzip.
-2. Unzip
-3. Open the code on any browser.
+2. Open the code on any browser.